Special effects of Starship Troopers: Graphics

 The infantry tattoos worn by Rico and his team were designed by the art department.
 They were manufactured as alcohol transfers, inked silk screen designs on paper backing that were saturated with alcohol to transfer the image onto the skin, and the outline was filled with colored, alcohol based inks.
 The effect was completed with CGI lasers applying the tattoos by VCE.
 About 50 "Death from Above" transfers made by Reel Creations makeup company.

 The eagle logo on the flag was designed by Verhoeven and Cameron, using a stylised bird on a green and gold banner, that combines the American eagle with a "warlike-looking" airplane.
 The UCF flag, bearing an eagle, resembles that of the Nazi coat of arms, officer uniforms resemble those worn by the Nazi secret police, the Gestapo, including the insignia, and the infantry uniforms bear a symbol similar to Mussolini's Blackshirts.
 Graphics shown on in-universe screens, including the interface for the FedNet sequences, were provided by Banned from the Ranch Entertainment (BFtR) under graphics supervisor Van Ling.
 The Rodger Young bridge featured about nine monitors each displaying a few different graphics, and about 48 graphics in total for those scenes.
-Shockwave Entertainment assisted in translating BFtRs graphics to the monitors by playing them back using video tape playback.
+Shockwave Entertainment assisted in translating BFtR's graphics to the monitors by playing them back using videotape playback.

 Technology

 The magnetic rail train system that carries Carmen away from Rico was designed by art director Bruce Hill to resemble a pneumatic banking system.
 Cameron and Verhoeven increased the size of the system to imply it can transport passengers worldwide via an underground network.
-Live action footage of Richards stepped onto a full-scale train replica was filmed at the LA Convention Center, and VCE built a digital environment around the prop.
+Live-action footage of Richards stepped onto a full-scale train replica was filmed at the L.A.
+Convention Center, and VCE built a digital environment around the prop.
 After being wounded in battle, Rico's leg injury is suspended in a large water tank and treated by an automated medical device that stitches his wound closed.
 Made from iron and plexiglass by Richardson's team, the tank was about 10 × 10 ft and held 1200 gal of water that, when filled, weighed close to six tonnes.
 A transparent plexiglass seat cast from Van Dien's body was used to hold the actor steady in the water.
 Richardson also built the automated medical device, which was enhanced with CGI by VCE.
 The scene was shot three times: the tank with only a prosthetic leg cast from Van Dien's own, the tank with Van Dien in it, and the tank with the medical device which were composited together.

 The reveal of the student exam results was filmed at the Kaiser Permanente Center in Baldwin Park, California.
 A 7 × 10 ft television screen was installed for the sequence, as part of a sophisticated Triple Light-Valve high definition rear projection system.
-Effectively an industrial-use projector used normally for trade and sports functions, provided by American Hi Definition Inc.
+Effectively, an industrial-use projector used normally for trade and sports functions, provided by American Hi Definition Inc.